-For "Thou Shalt Not Dance", only the full score is available.
-If you want to have the parts, please contact me through my contact form and I will prepare them for you free of charge.
+For "Thou Shalt Not Dance," only the full score is available.
+If you need the individual parts, please contact me via my contact form, and I will gladly provide them to you at no cost.

 Single-movement work for solo piano